 Rural Health Programs.
-Rural health programs - such as the Rural Communities Opioids Response Program, Medicare Rural Hospital Flexibility Grant Program, Rural Outreach Grants, State Offices of Rural Health, Rural Telehealth, and other health care programs to support rural hospitals at-risk of imminent closure, expanding needed service lines at rural hospitals and workforce training in rural communities - are vital to ensuring that needed services remain available in America's rural communities.
-The AHA urges the committee to support funding these programs at \$416 million, an increase of \$63 million over the FY 2023 enacted levels.
+Rural hospitals provide essential care in local communities.
+Critical programs such as the Rural Communities Opioids Response Program, Medicare Rural Hospital Flexibility Grant Program, Rural Outreach Grants, State Offices of Rural Health, Rural Telehealth and other health care programs support rural hospitals at-risk of imminent closure, expanding needed service lines at rural hospitals and workforce training in rural communities.
+They are vital to ensuring that needed services remain available to rural patients.
+The AHA supports funding these programs at least at the FY 2024 enacted levels of \$364.6 million.